Serengeti Luxury Safari

 Luxury: Enjoy your stay in best lodges Tanzania has to offer.
 These luxurious lodges offer amenities including internet, spa services, laundry, swimming pool, and fine dining.

 Classic: Most equivalent to 4-star accommodations, these elegant lodges offer all the services and comforts to help you relax and rejuvenate along our exhilarating safari.

 Wildlife: These carefully chosen lodges, though simple, live up to our high expectations.
 They offer all standard amenities, are clean, and comfortable.

 A World Wide Trekking representative will privately transport you from the airport to your lodge.
 We arrange all in-country transportation and ensure safe, comfortable, and private transportation for all of our travel needs.
 Enjoy both land cruisers and charter flights for the best safari viewing experience.

 Proper nutrition plays a vital role in the success of all our adventures.
 We offer a flexible and accommodating yet flavorful and hearty dining experience shared together at the lodges.
 Enjoy buffet style breakfasts and banquet style lunches and dinners.
 The lodges provide two or more options during each course and beverages range from water and soda to beer.

-We provide medically certified, English-speaking Western guides for all of our adventures.
+We provide medically certified, English-speaking guides for all of our adventures.
 Additionally, you have access to a local operations manager and a plethora of local professionals to aid the group.

-Trekking Staff: At the trails-end you will have the opportunity to contribute to a group tipping pool presented as we say our goodbyes.
+At the trails end you will have the opportunity to contribute to a group tipping pool that will be presented to your WWTrekking guides and trekking staff as we say our goodbyes.